comoco-labs/ERCs/eip-draft_nft_registry.md

 3. Discuss about whether we should check the address registered is indeed an NFT contract.
 (Answer: What is an NFT contract is not standardized, as we see ERC1155 and more to come out in addition to ERC721; it is also difficult to verify that for addresses in the secondary blockchain.)

+4. Discuss about the need to keep tokens in sync between the original Ethereum NFT contract and the mapping contract on the secondary blockchain.

 ## Backwards Compatibility

 No backwards compatibility issues found.